About

 Lee McIntyre (self-portrait)

 “Don’t be afraid to experiment!”
-As an American photographer and photography educator, that’s the mantra that’s led me around the world to more than 30 countries, for a mix of travel, photography, and work.
+That mantra has led me around the world to more than 30 countries, ultimately leading to my current role as a photo history educator.

 Chris Culy – bio